niu-wcs/wrf-run/README.md

 	* Logging: Singleton class instance that handles logging the program process to a text file
 	* ModelData.py: Classes and methods used to manage various data sources for the model
 	* PreparePyJob.py: Class instance used to construct and monitor the Python Post-Processing job
+	* Scheduler.py: Class definition for different job scheduler systems and the required bash flags and job script format
 	* Template.py: Classes and methods used to modify and write template files
 	* Tools.py: Extra classes and methods used as support tools for the program
 	* Wait.py: Classes and methods used to hold the main thread until conditions are met